 However, it was perfect to kill time as we were waiting for a table at the restaurant.
 They get busy during weekends, so it’s better to make a booking if you plan your visit in advance.

 When is the best time to visit a lavender farm in Brisbane?

 The best time to visit a Brisbane Lavender Farm is from May to October.
 That’s when lavender usually blooms, so the fields should be very pretty at this season!

 But it’s still worth going to Kooroomba Vineyards outside this season.
 They have six different varieties of lavender including one from France that flowers all year round.
 Plus, whatever the season, the food is delicious and the views stay beautiful.

 Make sure you always call to check if they are open before visiting.
 Weekends can be very busy and they sometimes close for events – it’s a popular wedding spot!

 Where in the Scenic Rim is Kooroomba Vineyard and Lavender Farm?

-Kooroomba Vineyards and Lavender Farm is located in Mount Alford on the Scenic Rim.
+Kooroomba Vineyards and Lavender Farm is located in Mount Alford on the Scenic Rim, in Queensland.
 It takes just over 1 hour to drive there from Brisbane.